-Most work will take place at the intersection of 29th Avenue and Sheridan Boulevard, though lane and road closures will be necessary for Sheridan Boulevard between 29th and 32nd Avenues to allow for equipment staging and the safety of workers and the traveling public.
+Most work is taking place at the intersection of 29th Avenue and Sheridan Boulevard, though lane and road closures are necessary for Sheridan Boulevard between 29th and 32nd Avenues to allow for equipment staging and the safety of workers and the traveling public.

-We are currently in Phase 1 of the five phase project.
+We are currently in Phase 5 of the six phase project.

 What are you doing to ensure pedestrians are able to get around the closure?